themetalfleece/neogma-docs/docs/md/docs/Models/Creating-Nodes-and-Relationships.md

 ```

 ## Creating a single node of the Model while relating it with other nodes
-TODO link where
 Neogma provides functionality for creating other nodes while creating a given node, and associating them automatically.
-Instead of creating the associated nodes, they can also be matched by a where clause.
+Instead of creating the associated nodes, they can also be matched by a [where clause](../Where-Parameters).
 Everything runs in a single statement.
 ```js
 const userWithOrder = await Users.createOne({
     id: '1',